Aaron and Adam Weis: Reprise of their role

 Several years after the release of Top Gun, the names of the Weis twins became publicly known.
-In 2011, a CNN iReport featured an interview with their mother Martha, including many photos from the set.
+In 2011, a CNN featured an interview with their mother Martha, including many photos from the set.

 In 2018, news outlets reported that the Top Gun sequel in production would feature the character Bradley Bradshaw in a major role, played by Miles Teller, bringing the Weis twins to public awareness again.
 The twins were not asked to return into their role as Paramount auditioned professional actors only.
 Asked on their opinion of the casting, Adam wondered whether Teller (born 1987) may be a bit too young for the role, but neither brother wanted to make a judgment before seeing the film.

 In an early scene of the sequel titled Top Gun: Maverick, Tom Cruise's character Pete "Maverick" Mitchell is seen looking over a pinned-up photo collection of his life, including the Bradshaw family with little Bradley.
 In the final cut of the film, several shots of the original film including little Bradley in the bar were reprised as flashbacks of Maverick in the scene where grown-up Bradley also plays "Great Balls of Fire" on a piano.
-Not included in the script, this was an idea of director Joseph Kosinski during the editing.
-It helped to explain the main characters' relationship and to deepen their emotional conflicts.
+It had not been included in the script, but was conceived during the editing process by director Joseph Kosinski, who felt that it helped to explain the main characters' relationship and to deepen their emotional conflicts.

-The Weis twins have been incorporated or mentioned in several cast lists as the only uncredited actors of the Top Gun franchise.
-They also have been mentioned in articles specifically describing the Top Gun: Maverick bar scene.
+The Weis twins have been incorporated or mentioned in several cast lists as the only uncredited actors of the Top Gun franchise They also have been mentioned in articles specifically describing the Top Gun: Maverick bar scene.